retaildevcrews/helium/README.md

 az acr login -n $He_Name

 # if you get an error that the login server isn't available, it's a DNS issue that will resolve in a minute or two, just retry

-# TODO - a pull and a push would be a lot faster than building from scratch - should we change

 # Build the container with az acr build
 az acr build -r $He_Name -t $He_Name.azurecr.io/helium-${He_Language} https://github.com/retaildevcrews/helium-${He_Language}.git